Elihpmap/BrowseRouter/README.md

 ## Setting Up

-1. Download the latest release.
+1. Download and unzip the [latest release](https://github.com/nref/BrowseRouter/releases/latest).
 2. Open `config.ini` and customize as desired.
 3. Run `BrowseRouter.exe` without arguments.
 No need to run as admin.
    It will register with Windows as a web browser and open the Settings app.